qmlbook/qmlbook/docs/controls/controls.rst

 We use the Qt Creator project template for an empty Qt Quick application as a starting point.
 However, we replace the default ``Window`` element from the template with a ``ApplicationWindow`` from the ``QtQuick.Controls`` module.
 The code below shows ``main.qml`` where the window itself is created and setup with a default size and title.

 .. literalinclude:: src/imageviewer-desktop/main.qml
-    :lines: 1-6, 10-13, 83-
+    :lines: 1-5, 9-12, 79-

 The ``ApplicationWindow`` consists of four main areas as shown below.
-The menu bar, tool bar and status bar are usually populated by instances of ``MenuBar``, ``ToolBar`` and ``StatusBar`` controls respectively, while the contents area is where the children of the window goes.
+The menu bar, tool bar and status bar are usually populated by instances of ``MenuBar``, ``ToolBar`` or ``TabBar`` controls, while the contents area is where the children of the window goes.
 Notice that the image viewer application does not feature a status bar, that is why it is missing from the code show here, as well as from the figure above.

 .. figure:: assets/applicationwindow-areas.png